 The 1800s is also the century in which Roulette fever eventually spread outside France and made its debut in the rest of Europe and America.
 Some Roulette wheels incorporated a single zero, which favoured casino patrons, while others included a double zero, increasing the house edge.

-Games using Roulette wheels with a double zero are now commonly referred to as ‘American Roulette', whereas those using wheels that retain the original single zero are known as ‘European Roulette’ or just ‘Roulette’.
+Games using Roulette wheels with a double zero are now commonly referred to as ‘American Roulette’.
+Those using wheels that retain the original single zero are known as ‘European Roulette’ or just ‘Roulette’.

 Roulette in Popular Culture

-Roulette has been featured in numerous books over the years, ranging from crime novels to adventure books, and many more genres.
+Roulette has been featured in numerous books over the years, ranging from crime novels to adventure books.
 Nonetheless, it wasn’t until moving films become a cultural phenomenon around the globe that Roulette reached its peak.

-Seeing Roulette played in movies and TV is now commonplace, thanks to the glamour and excitement that is understandably associated with the game.
+Seeing Roulette played in movies and TV is now commonplace, thanks to the glamour and excitement associated with the game.